bsc-pm/ovni/doc/runtime/trace_spec.md

+# Trace specification

+!!!
+Note

-# Trace specification version 1
+	Thie is the trace specification for the version 1

 The ovni instrumentation library stores the information collected in a trace following the specification of this document.

-The complete trace is stored in a top-level directory named "ovni".
+The complete trace is stored in a top-level directory named `ovni`.
 Inside this directory you will find the loom directories with the prefix `loom.`.
 The name of the loom is built from the `loom` parameter of `ovni_proc_init()`, prefixing it with `loom.`.